apple006/yolov3_tf2/README.md

 INFO 05-09 16:28:58 train.py:140 - Epoch: 1, iter: 30, total_loss: 658.0850, pred_loss: [110.5262, 140.95578, 391.42163]
 ```
 As you may notice, the training process if very shock in the start of training time.
 We will update some results after training.
+After trained serveral epochs, there were no evidence that the model is converge.
+So I think there must be something goes wrong...
+Try to fix that...

 ## More